-- Allow to air dry and place back on the heating element.
+- Allow to air dry before placing it back on the heating element.

 WHY YOU SHOULD CLEAN YOUR DIFFUSER

-Removing that water and giving the diffuser a quick clean will ensure that the next time you run it, you will be getting the essential oils’ full aromatherapy benefits.
+Removing the old water and giving the diffuser a quick clean will ensure that the next time you run it, you are getting the maximum benefits from your oil diffuser.